Our mission is to mobilize data to inform action for healthier communities, and partnerships are a critical part of our efforts to achieve this.

 OEHHA is the lead state agency for the assessment of health risks posed by environmental contaminants.
 OEHHA's mission is to protect human health and the environment through scientific evaluation of risks posed by hazardous substances.
 Tracking California has worked with OEHHA since the beginning of our program in 2002 and has also helped OEHHA with the CalEnviroScreen.
 OEHHA coordinates closely with other state agencies working on HABs-related issues and is participating as a partner on our CalWATCH project.
 OEHHA also participates as a member of our Tracking Implementation Advisory Group.

 The OHE provides a key leadership role to reduce health and mental health disparities experienced by vulnerable communities in California, working with community-based organizations and local governmental agencies to ensure that community perspectives and input help to shape a health equity lens in policies and strategic plans, recommendations, and implementation activities.
-Tracking California partnered with OHE to display their climate change and health vulnerability indicators on our data portal.
+Tracking California partnered with OHE to develop climate change and health vulnerability indicators.

 California Tribal Emergency Response & Relief Agency (CalTERRA) is a Tribal-led organization committed to empowering individuals and businesses with the knowledge and skills needed to prepare for emergencies and disasters.
 They believe that every person should have the resources to be prepared and that community resilience is bolstered by individual readiness.
 Tracking California is working with CalTERRA as part of the CHARM project, specifically in the organization of a severe heat tabletop exercise to increase capacity of Lake County emergency response to extreme heat events.